-25. Reforming the SOE sector remains a priority to improve efficiency and contain fiscal risks.
+23. Reforming the SOE sector remains a priority to improve efficiency and contain fiscal risks.
 Our SOE sector undermines competition, productivity, and private investment, while posing significant fiscal risks.
 The sector suffers from weak performance associated with poor governance and oversight, noncommercial mandates, and weak capacity and independence of supervisory boards.
-As a first step, to enhance oversight capacity and fiscal risk monitoring, the Public Property Agency requested in February all SOEs at the central government level to submit quarterly financial statements (end-March 2022 structural benchmark), which will be regularly shared with the Ministry of Finance.
+As a first step, to enhance oversight capacity and fiscal risk monitoring, the Public Property Agency requested in February all SOEs at the central government level to submit quarterly financial statements, which are regularly shared with the Ministry of Finance.
 We will undertake a comprehensive assessment of the financial position of all SOEs operating at the central government level, with a view to identify corrupt practices and legacy contracts that contribute to SOEs fiscal costs.
-Towards this objective, we have identified SOEs that are economically active (169 out of 268) and we will work with these entities on improving the quality of data reporting.
+Towards this objective, we have identified SOEs that are economically active (169 out of 268), and we are working with these entities on improving the quality of data reporting.
 This will be facilitated by adjusting the relevant legal and regulatory framework.
-The government will develop and adopt a state-ownership strategy-for all SOEs operating at the central government level-to identify public enterprises to undergo reorganization, privatization or liquidation, as well as plans to strengthen their governance (end-September 2022 structural benchmark).
+The government will develop and adopt a state-ownership strategy-for all SOEs operating at the central government level-to identify public enterprises to undergo reorganization, privatization, or liquidation, as well as plans to strengthen their governance (end-September 2022 structural benchmark).
 Going forward, we will expand fiscal and financial monitoring of SOEs to the local government level.